Liinx/TimeTokens/README.md

 # Additional Info

-* If you can check out the pluing [here](https://www.spigotmc.org/resources/75441/) if you wish to purchase it.
+* You can check out the pluing [here](https://www.spigotmc.org/resources/75441/) if you wish to purchase it.
 * If you wish to learn more about the plugin you can check out the [wiki](https://github.com/Liinx/TimeTokens/wiki).
 * If you need support you can join my [discord](https://discord.gg/dmhJsrJ).